Documentation

 2. Click Call

-Click Call near the top-right of the conversation.
+Click Call near the top-right of the conversation (phone icon).

-This uses the phone number shown for that customer.
+This dials the phone number shown for that customer in Inbox.

 3. Speak with the customer